 MetLife will administer the employee’s NH PFML benefits.
 Employers may also provide equivalent benefit coverage (see the FAQs here for details).
 Employers have the option for their provided program to have no elimination period, or a 7-day waiting period in order for covered employees to receive pay under NH PFML.
 Employees may take leave for their own serious health condition (including pregnancy and organ/tissue donation), family care leave, bonding with a new child, qualifying military exigencies, and leave to care for a service member with a serious injury or illness.
 Leave for an employee’s own serious health condition is only available if the employee’s injury or illness is not work-related and the employee is not in receipt of STD benefits, as STD and NH PMFL cannot be taken concurrently.
 Additionally, leave benefits can be taken all at once (continuous) or in partial days (intermittent) with a minimum of 4-hour increments.

-NH PFML begins January 1, 2023.
+NH PFML began January 1, 2023.
 Employers with brokers may now be able to request a quote with MetLife (1-866-595-7365).
 Brokers will work directly with the MetLife to initiate the quoting process.
-Additionally, beginning December 1, 2022, employers who do not currently have a broker will be able to request a quote and enroll in the plan.
+Additionally, as of December 1, 2022, employers who do not currently have a broker will be able to request a quote and enroll in the plan.
 At that time, information about how to enroll will be available on the NH PFML website.
+There is no enrollment period for employers, so employers are able to enroll at any point throughout the year.
 You can find both MetLife and New Hampshire’s website in the below “Resources” section.
 We’ve also included a link to the employer and broker webinars.
 An employer toolkit should soon be made available by the state, which will include: information on how to file, where to direct employees with questions, and information on enrollment.

 - Employers may also offer a 12-week NH PFML program (as opposed to 6 weeks), if they wish.

 - If an individual employee enrolls in the program, there is a 7-month waiting period until individuals can access NH PFML benefits.
+The employee enrollment window is a 60-day period of time that changes every year.
 There is no waiting period for the employer opt in process.

 - If an NH worker enrolls in an individual plan, a MetLife representative will contact the employer to confirm eligibility and inform them of the employee’s application and enrollment.